ggendro/armlearn/README.md

 #### Run preesm

+Run the learning algorithm implemented with Dataflow graphs.
+To correct the code generation done by Preesm, a prior script has to be run.

 ```
     ../preesm/org.ietr.preesm.reinforcement_learning/Spider/correctCodegen.py ../preesm/org.ietr.preesm.reinforcement_learning/Spider/generated/pi_ddpg.cpp
     cd Debug/
     ./reinforcement-learning
 ```

-**Note:** The Makefile is not located in the same folder than the executable.
-Running the following commands will compile only the Preesm application.
+**Note:** *The Makefile is not located in the same folder than the executable.
+Running the following commands will compile the Preesm application.
+Compilation must be done after correction using python script.*
-{: .note}

 ```
     cd preesm/org.ietr.preesm.reinforcement_learning/Spider/